puidokike/MapReduce-1task/README.md

 ### Instructions
 1. Ensure that Python 3.x is installed on your machine.
 2. First run main.py file to autocreate directories.
-3. Place the CSV file you want to process in the autocreated 'data/clicks' directory.
+3. An example CSV file has been included.
+You may replace it with any other file of your preference: place the CSV file you want to process in the 'data/clicks' directory.
 4. Modify the start_file and num_of_chunks variables in the __if __name__ == '__main__':__ block to specify the starting file and number of chunks to process.
 5. The output CSV file will be located in the autocreated 'data/total_clicks' directory.